Light-touch tree management

 Special Branch

 We specialise in enriching wildlife habitats.
 Our particular focus is to enable red squirrels to thrive in the Lothians by promoting the general good health of woodlands and managing tree species to attract native red squirrels rather than invasive greys.
+We also create bespoke garden structures including hedgehog hibernation spaces.

 The Professionals